 Tim Ferriss based the slow carb diet on practical techniques that are easy to understand and simple to follow.
 They also promote weight loss, limit your sugar intake, and increase your body’s ability to burn fat for energy.
 The diet supports those who are looking to eat cleaner and lose weight.

-Please, take some time to look at some of our other articles on healthy diets and lifestyle.
+Please, take some time to look at some of our other articles on healthy diets and lifestyles.
+If Tim’s diet doesn’t work for you, check out this heavy duty diet that will get it done.